msahrana/b9-a12-client/README.md

 Site Name: Life Line
 Site URL: https://life-line-fa28d.web.app

+Project Overview:
+It is a blood donation campaign website.
+Hare any person can donate blood and money.
+In the first case, the user creates his register form and donates blood by making a blood donation form.

 Bullet Point:

-- Home page: Home pages has a navbar, Banner, Welcome section, Contact Page and Footer.
-In contact page, you cat find a button.
+- Home page: The home page has a navbar, Banner, Welcome section, Contact Page, and Footer.
+On the contact page, you can find a button.
 If you click the button then you redirect a contact page.

-- Login Page: Here contain a login page.
+- Login Page: Here is a login page.

-- Register Page: In register page you can sign up by name, photo, upazila, district, blood group, email and password.
-After login or register your picture will be show.
-If you click the picture, then will be found dashboard and blog section.
+- Register Page: On the register page you can sign up by name, photo, upazila, district, blood group, email, and password.
+After logging or registering your picture will be shown.
+If you click the picture, then will find the dashboard and blog section.

 - Blog: Blogs page, you can see a form.
-After full fill all field, if you click add blog button, the blog item saved from database and show a toast.
+After full fill all fields, if you click the add blog button, the blog item is saved from the database and shows a toast.

 - Funding Page: Funding page, you can see a form section whose are loaded from database.
 After full fill all field, if you click payment button, you can see a payment stripe section.
 Here you cat see card number and others function.
 After full fill all field, if you click pay button some amount are pay and you can see a transactionId.